 Comprehensive overview of communication theories, learning theories, and theories of organizing as they apply to contemporary organizational practice.
 Emphasis on analytical understanding of underlying assumptions and major theoretical paradigms from the humanities, social sciences, education, and management.
 Required.
 3 credits.

 Individually designed program of study or project in a specific area of research and/or practice.
 Prerequisites: Successful completion of at least 9 graduate credits and prior approval of a written proposal by the tutorial mentor and the graduate chair.
 No more than 6 credits of internship and/or tutorial may be counted toward the 36 required credits.
 Elective.
 1-3 credits each (up to 6 credits total).

 COMM 65700 E-Learning

 The theory and practice of technology-enhanced learning environments.
 Focus is on the creation, management, and evaluation of e-learning systems.
 Emphasis on applying instructional design and learning theory to the development of e-learning products.
 Elective.
 3 credits.

 Capstone course in which students examine relationships of theory and practice in conducting an applied project for a client organization.
-Includes study of project management and consulting.
+Includes study of project management and consulting, and a written and oral presentation before a panel of faculty to synthesize and reflect on the project and its relation to key theories and competencies learned in the previous required courses.
 Prerequisite: All other required courses must be completed or in progress.
 Required.
 3 credits.